metrorailings/OwlBlog/content/posts/2022-week-7-insights.md

 Vegas might have found an identity.
 Texans defense was absolutely helpless in the second half.

 The Texans simply cannot contain runs to the outside.
 Fascinating.
+Their linebackers are so slow.
+How did the Jaguars lose to these chumps again?

 ***